PayPal Nigeria: How to Open a PayPal Account in Nigeria (That Sends and Receives Money)

 But unfortunately, PayPal haven’t support users from Nigeria and this has become a major threat to making money online in the country because most of these online business requires PayPal for funds withdrawal.

 But PayPal is gradually considering us but many of us in Nigeria still face some difficulties opening a PayPal account that sends and receives money efficiently.

-The PayPal’s consideration on Nigerians is not that okay because most Nigerians with a Naija PayPal account are unable to make money online due to the fact that a Nigerian PayPal account can only not send or receive money conveniently and accurately.
+The PayPal’s consideration on Nigerians is not that okay because most Nigerians with PayPal account are unable to make money online due to the fact that a Nigerian PayPal account can only not send or receive money conveniently and accurately.